Various containers

 strYesYesNoCharacter sequence

-List - The Representative Container
+List - The Go-To Container

 numbers = [1, 2, 3, 4, 5]